 The Planning Commission provides a vision for the ongoing development and growth of the city and its neighborhoods.
 It promotes and coordinates long-range planning, approves development plans and advises City Council on issues relating to growth and development.

-The purpose of the Commission is to review the 4 City wards to determine if they have substantially equal population in each ward.
+The purpose of the Commission is to review the four City wards to determine if they have substantially equal population in each ward.
 This Commission meets every five years for two to three months, and the next time will be in 2024.